-Clinton enlists former foe Sanders in appeal for youth votes in presidential race
+Clinton enlists former foe Sanders in appeal for youth votes in U.S. presidential race

 “Get your uncles, your aunts, get your friends to vote for Hillary Clinton,” he said.

-Jennifer Palmieri, Clinton's communications director, said the campaign hoped to get Sanders to make more appearances on Clinton's behalf before the election.
+Clinton's campaign said it hoped to get Sanders to make more appearances on Clinton's behalf before the election.

-(Additional reporting by Chris Kahn; Writing by Alistair Bell; Editing by Peter Cooney)
+(Additional reporting by Chris Kahn in New York and Steve Holland in Iowa; Writing by Alistair Bell; Editing by Peter Cooney and Bill Rigby)